ddmitov/perl-executing-browser/README.md

 * **5. Secure user space solution:**
     no daemons or services are installed or started, no privileged ports are opened, no firewall notifications should be triggered and no need for administrative privileges to run the program.
 Administrative privileges may be needed only to install or update the browser and it's files with an increased level of security, if so desired.

+* **6. Avoiding dependency hell:**
+    if some functionality outside of the standard Qt classes is needed for the browser, all the necessary source code must be included in the source package and all external libraries must be statically linked within the binary.
+If Qt libraries are also linked statically, a single file executable has to be possible.

 ## Features